thisisparker/allthingsatkins/_custom_pages/services.md

 ## Copywriting & Editing

-As an experienced copywriter, I craft engaging emails, dynamic marketing materials, impactful press releases, and more.
-From interviews to blogs and op-eds, let me tell your story and captivate your audience with words that resonate.
+As an experienced copywriter, Atkins crafts engaging emails, dynamic marketing materials, impactful press releases, and more.
+From interviews to blogs and op-eds, let Atkins tell your story and captivate your audience with words that resonate.
 With expertise in editing email campaigns, marketing collateral, press releases, blogs, and op-eds, Atkins refines your message for maximum impact.
 Experience with grant writing and reporting, technical manuals, planning guides, research reports, white papers, and more, guaranteed polished and professional communication.

 ## Digital Marketing Strategy